seanpmaxwell/jet-logger/README.md

 ```

 ### Guide
-The logger package's main export is the `Logger` class.
+The logger package's main export is the `logger` object.
 Logger can used statically or as an instance
 object with settings configured through a constructor.
 Variables passed through the constructor will
 take priority over environment variables.
 Note that file writes happen asynchronously.